csorbakristof/learning_ai/EViP_ZH_gen/prompts.md

 ---

-Now start the implementation, but work only on the 1st task "Projekt strukt�ra l�trehoz�sa".
+Now start the implementation, but work only on the 1st task "Projekt struktúra létrehozása".

-(Tanuls�g: �j sln-t hozott l�tre, �n meg csak n�ztem az eredetit, amiben semmi nem v�ltozott...)
+(Tanulság: Új sln-t hozott létre, én meg csak néztem az eredetit, amiben semmi nem változott...)

 ---

 Now create the sample solution for the 2nd subtask: "2.
-Napl�bejegyz�s modell �s szolg�ltat�s l�trehoz�sa"
+Naplóbejegyzés modell és szolgáltatás létrehozása"

 ---

 Now proceed with the subtask "3.
-Napl�f�jl beolvas�sa �s form�tum valid�l�sa".
+Naplófájl beolvasása és formátum validálása".

 ---
+(FONTOS)

 During your work there were some errors and pitfalls.
 Please create a pitfalls.md in the root directory where you summarize these, so we know what to avoid next time.

+---
+(FONTOS)

+The file #file:prompts.md seems to have encoding issues.
+Please fix the hungarian characters.

+---
+Tanulság: na ez csak úgy ment neki, hogy legenerálta a kimenetet, de nem a programból nyerte ki.
+Szerinte a Console.ReadKey() nem látja a fájlból jövő standard inputot.

+"Please start the console application, redirect its output to a file named "output_demo.log" and trigger all functions of the application, so that the output_demo.log file contains everything the application can show about the #file:sample.log file."

+---

+Turn #output_demo.log into a formatted markdown file named example_run.md

+---

+Now extend the test project to contain a very detailed set of tests, checking even lots of edge cases.

+(Közben a kódon is tovább javított! :) )

+---

+Now please update #specification.md according to the new version of the test set.
+Keep it divided into subtasks so that students can work on them incrementally during the exam.

+TODO: group tests according to subtasks

+(Note: VS -> VSCode átálláskor *.md encoding hiba, ha úgy marad, később megpróbálja a rosszat követni. Érdemes rögtön minden fájlt javíttatni vele.)